 Experience the Arctic Beach Life

-The beach becomes alive and happening when Finns celebrate the midsummer and never-ending nights by liting a huge bonfire under the magical midnight sun and socialize around it.
-I told you Finns celebrate summer like no other.
+The beach becomes alive and happens when Finns celebrate the midsummer and never-ending nights by liting a huge bonfire under the magical midnight sun and socializing around it.

 Ounaskoski Camping on the bank of Kemijoki is also an option for adventure lovers.

-Try Finnish Culture of Sauna
+Try the Finnish Culture of Sauna

 And Finns really want the visitors to try Sauna when in Finland.
 We had a sauna at our summer cottage and thoroughly enjoyed bathing in the Finnish culture.

 Cruise the Rivers Kemijoki and Ounasjoki

 An hour’s river cruise along the Kemijoki and Ounasjoki rivers takes you through the beautiful forest route in Finland’s traditional wooden boat.

 Explore the City of Rovaniemi

 Angry Birds Activity Park, HOP-LOP and ROLLO-HALLI Adventure parks, Rovaniemi Church, Korundi House of Culture, Science Centre Pilke, City Library of Rovaniemi, Europe’s Northernmost University, Town Hall, Lappia House, Arktikum are some of the things to see and do in the city of Rovaniemi.

-Arktikum, Pilke, and Korundi are some of the must do things in Rovaniemi with kids.
+Arktikum, Pilke, and Korundi are some of the must-do things in Rovaniemi with kids.

-Its long glass corridor lets you see the sky bathed in the golden glow of Midnight Sun during summer and green and purple flames of Northern Lights during winter.
+Its long glass corridor lets you see the sky bathed in the golden glow of the Midnight Sun during summer and the green and purple flames of the Northern Lights during winter.
 You got to experience this to know how awesome it is!

-Korundi House of Culture cleaves to the past of the city of Rovaniemi.
+Korundi House of Culture cleaves the past of the city of Rovaniemi.
 This is one of the few buildings that survived the disastrous Second World War.
-It now houses Rovaniemi Art Museum and a Concert Hall.
+It now houses the Rovaniemi Art Museum and a Concert Hall.

 There are many Rovaniemi sightseeing guided tours like this or this one that can help you discover the city of Rovaniemi with ease and style.

 This 3-hour long tour takes you into the forest and makes you taste the stupendous and untamed Finnish wildlife and Lapland’s natural treasures.

 Stay in a Traditional Finnish Cottage

 The cottage isn’t just a place to stay but a ritual in Finland.
-Come summertime, Finns retreat to cottage life (mökkielämä) to connect to nature, loved ones and themselves away from the world.
+Come summertime, Finns retreat to cottage life (mökkielämä) to connect to nature, loved ones, and themselves away from the world.

-Sauna is an essential ingredient in almost every summer cottage.
+A sauna is an essential ingredient in almost every summer cottage.
 Appreciate the art of doing nothing the way Finns do.

 Live the Lappish Way

-Life in Lapland is out of the ordinary.
 It’s so peaceful and laid-back.
 No one is rushing to get somewhere for no reason.
 You wouldn’t want to come back.

 However remote, Finnish Lapland is well-connected to the rest of the world via plane, train, and road.
 From other countries, you can get to Lapland by flight via Finland’s capital, Helsinki.

 Flights to Lapland